chairleague/hots-rules/README.md

 ### Standings

 Division standings are ordered by points.
 Teams earn points only in their weekly division match.
-Wins will reward +3 points while losses will not reward any points.
+A 2-0 win will reward +3 points.
+A 2-1 win will reward +2 points.
+A 1-2 loss will reward +1 point while 0-2 losses will not reward any points.

 ### Season Rating